 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Ultravist (iopromide) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Ultravist?

 - Tell all of your health care providers that you take Ultravist (iopromide).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Very bad and sometimes deadly allergic reactions have rarely happened.
 Talk with your doctor.

 - Your blood work may need to be checked.
 Talk with your doctor.

-- Blood clots have happened with Ultravist (iopromide) when used with some heart procedures.
+- Health problems like blood clots have happened with Ultravist (iopromide) when used with some procedures.
 Sometimes, blood clots may cause heart attack and stroke, which may be deadly.
-Talk with the doctor.
+If you have questions, talk with the doctor.

 - Thyroid problems have happened after use of Ultravist (iopromide).
 Some people had to be treated for these thyroid problems.
 Talk with the doctor.